An Analysis of the Energy Charter Treaty’s Potential Impact on EU Climate Goals

 Utilities carry significant clout in policymaking processes, particularly at the subnational level, and have a critical role to play in advancing the legislation and regulation needed to mitigate climate change.
 This report analyzes the climate policy engagement of the 25 largest investor-owned energy utilities in the U.S., covering over 80% of the total market cap of publicly listed utilities.
 The results show a wide spectrum of engagement with climate policy, indicating a highly fractured sector in terms of climate policy positioning.

 Research by InfluenceMap reveals the California based tech giant's pledges on the use of renewable energy are backed up by its calls to policy makers to push through ambitious climate change policy and legislation.
 Apple tops our current scoring with its recent support of ambitious climate policy and is the first to score an "A" in our system.

 World’s largest carmakers lagging behind on switch to electric vehicles: study

 Banks say they're getting tough on coal, but they keep lending trillions to polluters

 Climate: Investments by major global banks contradict their promises, report says

 InfluenceMap maintains the world’s leading database of corporate and industry association lobbying of climate policy around the globe.
 Our research and reports have been informing investors, the media and the corporate sector since 2015.
 InfluenceMap is a data provider to the Climate Action 100+ investor process.

-The Japan Energy Transition Initiative (JETI) is a collaboration of global and Japanese think tanks dedicated to accelerating the energy transition among business, finance and policy makers in Japan.
+The Japan Energy Transition Initiative (JETI) is a collaboration of global and Japanese knowledge providers dedicated to accelerating the energy transition among business, finance and policy makers in Japan.